boudinfl/takahe/README.md

 	import takahe

-	# A list of tokenized and POS-tagged sentences
-	sentences = ['Hillary/NNP Clinton/NNP wanted/VBD to/stop visit/VB ...']

-	# Create a word graph from the set of sentences
+	# Create a word graph from the set of sentences with parameters :
+	# - minimal number of words in the compression : 6
+	# - language of the input sentences : en (english)
+	# - POS tag for punctuation marks : PUNCT
-	msc = takahe.graph_fusion(sentences, 6, 'en', "PUNCT")
+	compresser = takahe.word_graph(sentences, 6, 'en', "PUNCT")

 	# Get the 50 best paths
-	candidates = msc.get_compression(50)
+	candidates = compresser.get_compression(5)

 	# Rerank compressions by path length
-	for cummulative_score, path in best_paths:
+	for cummulative_score, path in candidates:

-		# Compute the normalized score
+		# Normalize path score by path length
 		normalized_score = cummulative_score / len(path)

 		# Print normalized score and compression
 		print round(normalized_score, 3), ' '.join([u[0] for u in path])

+	# Write the word graph in the dot format
+	compresser.write_dot('test.dot')